intel/linux-sgx-pcl/README.md

 Prerequisites
 -------------

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+These prerequesites are relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 Build the Intel(R) SGX SDK and Intel(R) SGX PSW Package
 -------------------------------------------------------
 Follow the instructions in the [linux-sgx-sdk](https://github.com/01org/linux-sgx) project to build and install the Intel(R) SGX PSW and Intel(R) SGX SDK, branches sgx_2.0, sgx_2.1 or sgx_2.1.1.